Anish144/causal_discovery_bayesian_model_selection/README.md

 To get the results in the paper, run the notebook in notebooks/paper_results.ipynb

 To run the method on data, run the script bin/synthetic_real.py

+### Random Restarts:
+The overarching principle behind the method is to choose the model with highest marginal likelihood (or lower bound to it).
+As latent GP models are susceptible to local optima, random restarts with different initialisation is recommended.